chromatic-protocol/understanding-chromatic/liquidity-provider/lp/README.md

   end
 ```

-- Register the `rebalance` task to be executed at the configured intervals (`t`) upon LP creation in the task registry of Automation framework (for example Gelato).
+- Register the `rebalance` task to be executed at the configured intervals (`t`) upon LP creation in the task registry of Automation framework.

 ### ChromaticLPRegistry